ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ;The following two cipher suites have only a single operation each.
 ;Other cipher suites may be defined to have multiple operations.
-;It is MANDATORY for TAM to support them, and OPTIONAL ;to support any additional ones that use COSE_Sign_Tagged, or other ;signing, encryption, or MAC algorithms.
+;It is mandatory for TAM to support them, and optional ;to support any additional ones that use COSE_Sign_Tagged, or other ;signing, encryption, or MAC algorithms.